Preparing for labour and birth

 Once you reach 40 weeks of pregnancy your midwife will discuss an induction with you, in case you do not go into labour on your own.

 If you decide you would like to book an induction date and you have had no health issues during your pregnancy, your midwife will make an appointment for you to have a scan to check on your baby and book a date for induction at hospital.
 This will be a date of your choice (depending on availability of induction spaces at the hospital) from 41 weeks and 1 day.
 If you go in to labour before the date booked, the induction will be cancelled.

 For women who reach 40 weeks of pregnancy and who may have had some health issues during pregnancy, your midwife will talk to you about being reviewed by the doctor and to discuss an induction of labour date.

 Before your induction starts, we will monitor your baby with a cardiotocograph (CTG), insert an IV line to administer fluids and medications as needed, and do blood tests to confirm your blood group, haemoglobin and platelet levels.
 All of this information helps us provide you with safe and appropriate care during your induction.

-There are a range of methods that may be used to induce labour, and you will move between areas of the women’s health service at Waikato Hospital as things progress.
+There are a range of methods that may be used to induce labour, and you will move between areas of the women’s health service as things progress.
 The process for you will depend on your individual care plan, medical needs and the availability of delivery suite and staff.